 It’s simple.
 The more leads you acquire, the more sales possibilities you have, and the greater your chances of increasing revenue.
 Leads are similar to gasoline in an automobile—they’re what power the marketing and sales team.

-A sales qualified lead (SQL) is one that your sales team has rated as amenable to a direct sales follow-up.
+A SQL is one that your sales team has rated as amenable to a direct sales follow-up.
 SQLs have had much more validation and imply a prospect that is ready to make a decision.

 Understanding the synergy between MQLs and SQLs is critical for determining your company’s Leads to Close ratio, which is the number of leads you’ve received over a given time period divided by the total amount of leads you’ve closed.